laragraysse/laragraysse/README.md

 <p align="left">
   My name is Lara and I'm a 20 years old girl who's trying to make part of this huge Web Development world.
   <br>
-  My focus right now is to be able to build any kind of website, so everyday I spend a lot of my free time studying to reach this objective.
+  My focus right now is to be able to build any kind of website, so I spend a lot of my time studying to reach this objective.
 </p>

 <h4> HABILITIES 🚀 </h4>